AI Programme Management – Adapting Programme Leadership for AI Delivery

 This includes:

-awareness of AI capabilities and where they are best applied
+Awareness of AI capabilities and where they are best applied

-understanding of how AI initiatives fit within the broader AI Transformation Process
+Understanding of how AI initiatives fit within the broader AI Transformation Process

-recognition of how AI differs from traditional technology delivery
+Recognition of how AI differs from traditional technology delivery

 This is not about becoming a technical expert.
 It is about being able to lead confidently in a new delivery context.